vincent-cinardo/cruise-through-the-comets/README.md

-# Unamed Alien Game
+# Cruise Through The Comets

-A simple game where you play as an alien and dodge asteroids for as long as possible.
-This game was made to for me to practice game development and programming.
+A simple 2D game where you pilot a spaceship and dodge asteroids for as long as possible.
+This game was made to for me to understand game engines on a fundamental level and to practice C++ and OpenGL.